• Home |

 Basic 223 Ballistics Information

-223 ballistics are often under fire in the hunting community because they don’t stack up against the 243 Rem or 6.5 Creedmoor.
+223 ballistics often come under fire in the hunting community because they don’t stack up against the 243 Win or 6.5 Creedmoor.

 The 223 Rem is capable of muzzle velocities exceeding 3,000 fps and muzzle energies exceeding 1,250 ft-lbs.
-The problem is that it doesn’t carry enough energy downrange to be a highly effective deer hunting cartridge.
+The problem is that it doesn’t carry enough energy downrange to be highly effective at anchoring deer.

 Parting Shots: Can You Hunt Deer With .223 Rem?

-The simple truth is that the 223 Rem and 5.56 NATO are not the best deer cartridges on the market.
-However, if you select the proper bullet type and focus on excellent shot placement, the 223 Remington can take down a whitetail rather effectively.
+The simple truth is that the 223 Remington (and 5.56 NATO) are not the best deer cartridges on the market.
+However, if you select the proper bullet type and focus on excellent shot placement, the 223 Rem can take down a whitetail rather effectively.

-Although 223 ammo wouldn’t be my first choice for a deer hunting rifle, it is a cartridge with incredibly low recoil and is easy to learn to shoot accurately.
-If you plan on using a 223 Rem for your next deer hunt, make sure you pick one of the factory loads on our top 5 list, and you shouldn’t have any problem putting venison in your freezer this fall.
+Although 223 ammo wouldn’t be my first choice for a deer hunting rifle, it is low recoiling and easy to learn to shoot accurately.
+If you plan on using a 223 Rem on your next deer hunt, make sure you pick one of the factory loads on our top 5 list and you shouldn’t have any problem putting venison in your freezer.
+The only real problem you might have to deal with is where to mount the trophy.

-If you’re ready to load up your deer rifle with some of the best 223 Rem ammo available, then make sure to click HERE to go back to our Top 5 list!
+If you’re ready to load up your deer rifle with some of the best 223 Rem ammo available, then click HERE to go back to our top 5 list!

 Written by